sajjadGG/book-python/pandas/dataframe/statistics.rst

     Kurtosis

+Sample quantile (value at %).
+Quantile also known as Percentile.:

 .. code-block:: python
-    :caption: Sample quantile (value at %).
-Quantile also known as Percentile.

     df.quantile(.33)
     # Morning     0.743753